 Would you like to register a business?

-It is therefore worthwhile to have it checked in individual cases whether freelance is suitable .
-Because it has some advantages over the trade - however, you still have to register a business as soon as you offer products or services that do not fall into the freelance area.
-In the event of mixed forms, the commercial registration can therefore be the simpler variant from the outset.
+It's therefore worthwhile to examine each individual case to determine whether freelance work is a viable option .
+It offers several advantages over a business – however, you still need to register a business if you offer products or services that don't fall under the freelance category.
+For mixed forms, registering a business may therefore be the easier option from the outset.

 Would you like to start as a small business owner?